-Intent is one of the most misunderstood concepts in Internal Martial Arts.
-It is often spoken about, but rarely is it explained with any great detail.
-It remains a mysterious concept which some “masters” are able to utilise whilst the rest are left to ponder about.
+Intent is one of the most misunderstood concepts in Internal Martial Arts; often discussed but rarely explained with any great detail.
+It remains a mysterious concept that only some “masters” understand.

 The late Tsui Sheung Tin often spoke about the function of “mind power” in the proper execution of Siu Nim Tao.
-He mentioned that Master Yip told him: “This is about Lop Nim — to establish an idea in the mind”.
+Master Yip told him that it was about Lop Nim — establishing an idea in your mind.

 We want intent because it leads to more natural, powerful movements.
 Is it the exclusive domain of Internal Martial Arts?
-No, of course not.
-Intent is used by all of us, all the time.
-It’s just that most of the time, it is done in a subconscious manner, so it becomes difficult to use it at will when one needs it.
+No, of course not; all of us use intent in everyday life.
+Most of the time, however, it is a subconscious process.

-Intent is simply the art of placing the mind onto an external point.
+Intent is simply the act of placing the mind onto an external point.
 We all do this, for example, when we point at something.
-Our mind is placed on the object we are pointing at, and not on our arm or finger.
-If one was to “test” the structure of a person pointing at a far-away object, they would find that the structure is strong and springy.
-This is Nim Lik (force of idea/intent).
-Placing the mind far away creates a full body stretch not unlike the stretching we all engage in when we wake up in the morning and yawn.
-As Tsui Sheung Tin explained, it makes our structure strong and springy.
+We focus our minds on the object we are pointing at and not on the finger.
+If we were to test the structure of a person pointing at a far-away object, we would find that it is springy.
+Placing the mind far away creates a full-body stretch, not unlike the stretching we all engage in when we wake up in the morning and yawn.
+As Tsui Sheung Tin explained, it makes our structure springy.

-Compare this to what we all normally do when imitating a Martial Arts movement.
-In this case, the mind is focused on the arms and hands.
+Compare this to what we all do when imitating a Martial Arts movement.
+In this case, the mind focuses on the arms and hands.
 The structure is usually stiff and rigid and has no spring-like nature to it.
-Ironically, the person pointing at a far-away object has much better structure than the person who deliberately tries to create a good structure.

-If your mind is truly focused on an external point, the eyes will show it.
-In Tai Chi, they call it “Eye Spirit” or “Eye Expression”and it is a complex subject beyond the scope of this article.
-The Eye Expression (Eye Spirit) is naturally interlinked with the mind and intention, which give rise to changes of Opening/Closing.
-When utilising “intent”, the eyes must be open.
-Eye expression must have flow containing Yin within Yang, Yang within Yin and Yin and Yang combined together.
+If your mind focuses on an external point, the eyes will show it.
+In Tai Chi, this is called eye-spirit.
+The eye-spirit interlinks with the mind and intention, which give rise to changes of opening/closing.
+When we utilise intent, the eyes must be open.
+Eye-spirit contains Yin within Yang, Yang within Yin and Yin and Yang combined.

 Here is another example where no intent is present.
 The practitioner’s focus is on her body and not on an external target.
-The deficiencies in alignment are obvious.
-The body is rigid and if we were to test the structure, we would find it is lacking in spring power.
+The body is rigid, and if we were to test the structure, we would find it lacks spring power.

-It is important to note that simply looking far away does not mean one is using “intent”.
-When true intent is used, the body will align naturally towards the target and will look graceful and powerful.
+It is important to note that simply looking far away is not enough.
+When true intent is applied, the body will align naturally towards the target; it will look graceful and powerful.

-The eyes will reflect this by taking on an intensity which resembles that of a predator stalking its prey.
+The eyes will reflect this by taking on an intensity resembling that of a predator stalking its prey.

 So how do we apply this in practice?
-The idea is that if someone were to grab your arm, focusing on an external point will make the structure strong, springy and hard to handle.
-The slackness in your structure will be reduced.
+The idea is that if someone were to grab your arm, focusing on an external point makes your structure springy and hard to handle.
+You will reduce the slackness in your body.

 Instead of moving at the point of contact, you will use your intent to move this external point.
-The point of contact with your opponent will be still as possible.
-This next photo displays the concept perfectly.
-If the practitioner holding the weapon would move the tip of the stick rather than the point of contact with his opponent, he would be able to counter him more effectively.
+This point of contact with your opponent will be as still as possible.

 Try this.
-Have a partner grab your wrist whilst you are holding a knife (or screw-driver for safety).
-Instead of struggling at the point of contact, move the tip of the knife towards him, keeping the wrist as still as possible.
-With some practice, you will be able to break your partner’s grip with little effort by manipulating the tip of the knife.
+Have a partner grab your wrist whilst you are holding a knife (or screwdriver for safety).
+Don’t struggle at the point of contact, but instead, move the tip of the weapon towards him.
+Keep the wrist as still as possible.
+With some practice, you will be able to break their grip with little effort by manipulating the tip of the knife.

 Rules Of Intent

-1 – The external point (effort) can be placed anywhere and is determined by the mind intent.
-In application, it moves as a serious of pulses, with distinct pauses in between.
+1 – You can place the external point (effort) anywhere your mind desires.
+In application, it moves as a series of pulses.

-2 – The Fulcrum can be placed in several locations and is also determined by the mind intent.
+2 – You can place the fulcrum in several locations.
 Its location largely depends on the direction we wish to move our opponent.

 3 – The load is the point of contact with the opponent.
-It is important that this connection is strong enough so that there is no slippage when the intent is activated.
+This connection must be strong enough that there is no slippage when the intent is activated.
 Any slippage will diffuse the power generated by the “intent” lever.

-4 – There are 3 classes of levers.
+4 – There are three classes of levers.
 The load is the point of contact with the opponent.
-The effort and fulcrum points however, are determined by the mind intent and can be placed almost anywhere.

-5 – As far as the writer is aware, this process does not include the use of esoteric forces.
-The method simply utilises visualisation (and rhythm) to maximise the level of power that the human body can achieve.
+5 – This process does not include the use of esoteric forces.
+The method utilises visualisation (and rhythm) to maximise the level of power that the human body can achieve.
 The concept is that of the lever. Ω